Last Updated on April 13, 2021

 Nearby Places to Visit

 Otter Falls is close to quite a few fun places.
-Grandfather Vineyard is just down the road and there, you can enjoy a glass or bottle (drink responsibly) by a serene creek.
+Grandfather Vineyard is just down the road and one of North Carolina’s best wineries.
+There, you can enjoy a glass or bottle (drink responsibly) by a serene creek.

 Between the High Country‘s biggest towns, Otter Falls is closest to Banner Elk (17 minutes), and even closer is Sugar Mountain (16 minutes).
 Boone and Blowing Rock are each about 25 minutes away, too.